15 NJ Grants for Seniors You Can Apply for Today (2026 Guide)

 - Transportation assistance

-How to Apply for NJ FamilyCare
+How to apply for NJ FamilyCare

 - Toll-free assistance: 1-800-701-0710 (TTY: 711)

-- County Welfare Agency visits
+- County Welfare Agency office visits

 - Mail-in paper applications